layrjs/layr/docs/introduction/routing.md

 ReactDOM.render(<Guestbook.Root />, document.getElementById('root'));
 ```

 Congrats!
-Our application is now equipped with a router, and it's a great step forward because we can now add new pages.
+Our application is now equipped with a navigator, and it's a great step forward because we can now add new pages.
 But before that, let's start the application to make sure we didn't break anything.

 #### Starting the Application